KarlTDebiec/OOT3DHDTextGenerator/README.md

 behavior is presumably inherited from the Nintendo 64 version, on which it may have been useful for conserving memory.
 The script works around this behavior
 by:
-1. Identifying text image files in the dump directory to which Citra saves textures
+1. Scanning for text image files in the dump directory to which Citra saves textures
-2. Separating each text image into its individual characters and identifying them
+2. Parsing each text image into its component characters
-3. Writing a new high resolution text image in the load directory from which Citra loads replacement textures
+3. Writing new high resolution text images in the load directory from which Citra loads replacement textures

 The script accumulates text images as the game is played.
 The first time a text string is displayed it will be low resolution, but the next time that same string is loaded and displayed it will be replaced with a high resolution